GabrielVidal1/gabrielvidal1.github.io/src/content/blog/2019-03-25-FinalReflection.md

 ---
-title:  "Final Reflection"
+title: Final Reflection
 project: tictactocalypse
 date: "2019-03-25"
 tags:
   - Game Design
   - Gamedev
 cover: /assets/projects/Tictactocalypse/thumbnail.png
+description: Final reflection on the game Tictactocalypse
 ---

 This game is fun to play and triggers competitive behaviors among players, but I think it lacks some elements that could have made it better.